Job Opportunities and Recruitment at APD - FAQ

 The Anchorage Police Department welcomes you to try out for a satisfying and enjoyable career in law enforcement with one of the most professional and well-trained agencies in the country.

-Q. Do I have to come to Anchorage to be tested?
+Q. I live out of state.
+Do I have to come to Anchorage to be tested?

-Out of state applicants typically have to make two separate one week trips to Anchorage to complete the selection process.
+Out of State applicants will be expected to make TWO separate trips to Anchorage during the selection process.

 Q. I can't find my Letter of Instructions.
 Where and what time is the entry level testing?